Try Edible Flowers in Your Next Culinary Creation.

 Prep: Fresh or infused.
 Remove the pistils and stamens.
 Be sure to cut the petals away from the bitter white base.
 Use whole petals or chop them and sprinkle on your dishes.

-Other Notes: Used in the French liqueur “Chartreuse” since the 1600’s.
+Other Notes: Carnations have been used in the French liqueur “Chartreuse” since the 1600’s.

 3. Chamomile